hamacom2004jp/cmdbox/docs/_sources/docs/cmd_common.rst.txt

     "--capture_stdout","","Available in GUI mode only.
 Captures standard output during command execution and displays it on the execution result screen."
     "--capture_maxsize","","Available in GUI mode only.
 Specifies the maximum capture size of standard output when executing commands."
     "-v, --version","","Display version"
+    "--clmsg_id","","Specifies the message ID of the client.
+If omitted, uuid4 will be generated."
+    "--description","","Specifies a description of this command registration, used to help the Agent understand the use of this command."